FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

  - This software does not catter by patient reidentification issues, which needs to be carefully catered for if dealing with real patient data, and not test data.
 ```

 The aptly named `vcf2fhir` software is a python library designed to perform this task.
-This is the result of work recently published {footnote}`Dolin-2021`
+This is the result of work recently published by Dolin et al, 2021. {footcite}`pmid33653260`.